BitVM/rust-bitcoin-m31-or-babybear/README.md

 ### Credits

-Thanks to Robin Linus for pointing out an optimization that reduces the multiplication from 1767 to 1736 (`1 OP_ROLL` is equivalent to `OP_SWAP`).
+Thanks to [Robin Linus](https://robinlinus.com/) for pointing out an optimization that reduces the multiplication from 1767 to 1736 (`1 OP_ROLL` is equivalent to `OP_SWAP`).

-Thanks to Shahar Papini for pointing out that double Karatsuba can improve the performance for QM31, which also works for BabyBear4.
+Thanks to [Shahar Papini](https://twitter.com/PapiniShahar) from Starkware for pointing out that double Karatsuba can improve the performance for QM31, which also works for
+BabyBear4.